mslinn/jekyll_draft/README.md

 # jekyll_draft [![Gem Version](https://badge.fury.io/rb/jekyll_draft.svg)](https://badge.fury.io/rb/jekyll_draft)

-This is a Jekyll plugin that provides the following:
+This Jekyll plugin provides the following:

 * Jekyll block tags: `if_draft` and `unless_draft`.
 * Jekyll inline tags: `else_if_not_draft` and `else_if_draft`.
   These are meant for use within `if_draft` and `unless_draft`, respectively.
   Both of them are identical; they are both provided so usage seems natural.
-* Jekyll inline tag: `draft_html`.
-  It generates HTML that indicates if the document it is embedded within is a draft.
+* Jekyll inline tag `draft_html`, which generates HTML that indicates if the document it is embedded within is a draft.
 * Liquid filters:
   * `is_draft` returns a boolean indicating if the document passed to it is a draft.
   * `draft_html` returns the same string the `draft_html` tag returns, indicating if the document passed to it is a draft.
-* Module `Jekyll::Draft` defines an API with the following methods:
+* Module `Jekyll::Draft` defines an API that your plugin can call.
+  It has the following methods:
   * `draft?` returns a boolean indicating if the document passed to it is a draft.
   * `draft_html` returns the same string the `draft_html` tag returns, indicating if the document passed to it is a draft.

-The difference between the tag called `draft_html` and the filter of the same name is that the tag only works on the document that it is embedded within, while the filter works on any document passed to it.
+The difference between the tag called `draft_html` and the filter of the same name is that the tag only works on the document that it is embedded in, while the filter works on any document passed to it.
 Both the tag and the filter call the API defined in the `Jekyll::Draft` module.